 transferred to the Bull station.
 After it's life in the Humber Estuary guiding shipping to safety it was decommissioned in 1975.
 In 1986 it was put into Kingston Upon Hull marina and is now a Museum.

 On it you can see the Masters cabin, the crews quarters and the galley.
-Situated at the northern end of Hull Marina,
+It was situated at the northern end of Hull Marina, but has recently been moved to a new berth near to Humber Street due work at the top end of dock where footbridge is being built across the busy Castle Street.

 The Spurn Lightship closes between October and March.